Last updated on October 22, 2025

 Arctic Treeline | Illustration by Alayna Danner

-I think the history of snow-covered lands and the snow mechanic in general is a really interesting one.
-It’s noteworthy that the mechanic took a whole 24 years to gain proper support and recognition as something that could be truly powerful and worth playing.
-They were a strong failure when they were released for the first time in Ice Age and they didn’t exactly become fan favorites when Coldsnap brought some proper support for the mechanic.
-It took another 13 years after for Modern Horizons to really make the snow mechanic truly interesting.
+It’s noteworthy that the mechanic took a whole 24 years to gain proper support and recognition.
+Snow cards failed at first and didn’t exactly become fan favorites when Coldsnap brought proper support and it took until Modern Horizons another 13 years afterward to really make the snow mechanic truly interesting.

-I think Kaldheim is a great example of Wizards learning from their history.
-Snow was a success in Modern.
-They took that success and gracefully translated it into Standard.
-Snow as a mechanic became more accessible and fun than ever, even after two decades since its failed introduction into the game.
+Wizards learns from their history.
+Snow became a success in Modern.
+WotC took that success and gracefully translated it into Standard.
+Snow as a mechanic became more accessible and fun than ever.

 I personally enjoy snow cards a lot.
 I think they can be extremely flavorful and set a great atmosphere for the set they’re in.
-They’re mechanically fun to use, and there’s even more variety when it comes to deciding how to use them with every new set they’re in.
+They’re mechanically fun and add variety.

 A Potential Problem